-Learn how to use in-depth financial and ratio analysis to spot the warning signs of fraud in your organization during this two-day ACFE seminar.
+Learn how to use in-depth financial and ratio analysis to spot the warning signs of fraud in your organization during this 2-day ACFE seminar.
 This instructor-led course will provide you with an overview of numerous types of analyses that can be used to identify embezzlement, corruption schemes, and fraudulent financial reporting.
 Practical problems and real case examples discussed throughout the course will illustrate many of the principles and techniques that are presented.

 No courses are scheduled at this time.
 Please view our Calendar of Events for other upcoming seminars.

 Design financial analyses aimed at detecting specific types of fraud schemes, including asset misappropriations, corruption schemes and financial statement fraud

 Elevate the fraud-detection capabilities of traditional horizontal, vertical and ratio analyses

 Recognize financial anomalies, including duplicate transactions and violations of Benford’s Law

 Apply complex ratios, such as the Beneish M-score and other multiple-factor analyses